Skip to content

 4. Default accounts on all production systems, including root, are disabled.

-6. Automated log-on configurations that store user passwords or bypass password entry are not permitted for use with WayToHealth workstations or production systems.
+6. Automated log-on configurations that store user passwords or bypass password entry are not permitted for use with W2H workstations or production systems.
 The use of an enterprise-grade password manager (such as LastPass) is required for all workforce members.

-7. For server access, users are assigned IDs that are consistent with theur current PennKey IDs.
+7. For server access, users are assigned IDs that are consistent with their current PennKey IDs.
 The privilege level of the account should not be identifiable within the userID (e.g., a userID named “sysadmin1” is not permissible).

-8. Workforce members are not permitted to have multiple userIDs on the same system without a business need, and the approval of the system administrator
+8. Workforce members are not permitted to have multiple userIDs on the same system without a business need, and the approval of the system administrator.

-7.7 Automatic Logoff#
+7.7 Automatic Logoff

 1. Users are required to make information systems inaccessible by any other individual when unattended by the users (ex. by using a password protected screen saver or logging off the system).